Blindworks/chatq-assist/README.md

 X-Tenant-ID: default-tenant

 {
-  "question": "Was sind Ihre Öffnungszeiten?", "answer": "Montag bis Freitag von 9 bis 18 Uhr.", "tags": ["zeiten", "service"],
+  "question": "What are your business hours?", "answer": "Monday to Friday from 9am to 6pm.", "tags": ["hours", "service"],
   "displayOrder": 1
 }